Of Mice and Men by John Steinbeck Exercise: Questions and Answers | Major English Class 11

 Answer:

-Yes, George is right when he says, "He never did this to be mean."
+Yes, George is right when he says, "He never did this to be mean".
 George knows about Lennie's overall activities.
 While talking to Slim, he talks about Lennie's mental disabilities.
 George mentions how Lennie has caused trouble in the past.
 He even says how his life has affected him in various ways.
 George constantly keeps on trying to pick up after Lennie's mistakes, which makes his life harder than it already is.
 Furthermore, George even fought for Lennie's life when Lennie killed Curley's wife.
 George says to Slim, "He never did this to be mean" (Steinbeck 97).
 In this particular quote, George uses Lennie's mental disability to lighten the penalty for killing Curley's wife rather than being killed by Curley himself.
 George fights for Lennie's life as he tries to convince the other ranch workers to find some other alternative to punishing Lennie for his unintentional actions.
 By fighting for Lennie's life in various circumstances, George has demonstrated the characteristics of a hero.

 Lennie does it because he doesn't have a proper idea of his own actions and their further consequences.
 He does it unknowingly and accidentally.
 While stroking Curley's wife's hair, she starts yelling out.
 To make her stop yelling, he uses his strength.
 He hasn't killed her intentionally.
 Lennie's attraction to soft things makes him commit this crime.